 None of the Agile projects fail with having a working product from the initial sprint.
 Providing regular feedback, regular communication with the development team, product release, sprint review, and retrospective meeting ensures that the end user can look at the new features and ask for changes required.
 This process leads to reduced risks in the process.

 Agile is an iterative process, and the team keeps themselves updated with the latest skills and continuous improvement.
 Testing is an integral part of the execution phase; thus, overall product quality is greater.
-Client can get involved in the development process and can demand for changes based on their requirement.
+Clients can get involved in the development process and can demand changes based on their requirements.

 Now that you are aware of Agile Project management’s benefits, let’s understand who are all the people involved in the process.

 Here are a few common roles involved in an Agile team:

 Scrum Masters are the guardian of the entire project, provides regular feedback, and guides the team in the right direction ensuring the work stays on track with timely completion.
 They are often called the team’s advocates.

 The significant role of the product owner is to have a goal for each sprint.
 They have a vision for a product and how it fits into organizational goals.
 They manage and prioritize the task in the backlog and act as a voice for the stakeholder.